benmvp/slides/2018/ndcsydney/nav-react.md

 </div>

 NOTES:
-- React IMO is even easier to write with ES6+
+- React IMO is even easier to write with ES.next (modern JavaScript)
-- Outside of the JSX syntax, React is just JavaScript, so learning ES6+ makes writing it easier
+- Outside of the JSX syntax, React is just JavaScript
+  * And even JSX is transpiled down to regular JavaScript
+  * So learning ES.next makes writing React easier
-- Chances are if you learn React, you're gonna learn it with some ES6+ concepts
+- Chances are if you learn React, you're gonna learn it with some ES.next concepts
-- Let's take a super quick look at some features
+- Here's a super quick look at some features
+  * Likely been using some of these already in your JS framework of choice

 /////
 <!-- .slide: data-background="url(../../img/nav-react/sun.jpg) no-repeat center" data-background-size="cover" -->